• Molloy Website

 • Contact: mrizzotti@molloyhs.org | 917.464.4470

 Join us for the return of the Jim Kinnier Stanner Golf Classic on Monday, May 3, 2021.
-All proceeds from Molloy’s annual alumni golf outing directly benefit our outstanding students.
-This year, the outing will be a little different.
+All proceeds from our annual alumni golf outing will benefit future Molloy students through our scholarship program.
+This year we will comply with health and safety guidelines in response to COVID-19.
 Capacity will be limited to 72 golfers per course.
-In addition, Molloy will comply with all CDC and New York State health and safety guidelines as we continue our response to the COVID-19 pandemic.
-The event will not include dinner, but there will be other gourmet meals and exceptional service provided throughout the day.
-In addition, raffle tickets purchased last year will be carried over to this year’s raffle.
-Please save the date!
-Please contact Matt Rizzotti ’04 (see above) for more information.
+The event will not include dinner, but there will be an extended cocktail hour at each course as well as other gourmet meals and exceptional service throughout the day.
+Raffle tickets purchased for last year’s event will be carried over to this year’s raffle.
+Click the links above for more info.

 Continue Reading